-Required Service Activity: You must complete 1 service activity between Aug 1 and Dec 9.
-This can be in your home community or the Valley community.
-Required Learning Activity: You must complete 1 learning activity (outside normal classroom learning) between Aug 1 and Dec 9.
+Required Service Activity: You must complete 1 service activity between Jan 6 and May 5.
+Ideally this will be in the Valley community.
+Clear any exceptions with me before submitting your paper.
+Required Learning Activity: You must complete 1 learning activity (outside normal classroom learning) between Jan 6 and May 5.
 Becoming involved in these ways in the local and campus communities enhances the college experience and improves collegiate success.
 Some options will be posted in Canvas for these activities, but there are other acceptable options.
 Please send an e-mail to ask if a particular option is acceptable if it is not posted in Canvas.
-You must submit a 1-page, double-spaced summary of the activity and your reaction to it.
-These papers must be submitted through Canvas, by 5:00 p.m.
-Friday, Dec 9, 2022.
-Do NOT wait until the last minute and expect me to find an activity for you.
-Given the late due date, the Required Service and Required Learning Activities will be not accepted late.
+You must submit a 1-page, double-spaced summary of the activity and your reaction to it within 4 weeks of the activity.
+These papers must be submitted through Canvas, by 11:59 p.m.
+Friday, May 5, 2023.
+Do NOT wait until the last minute and expect me to find an activity for you or approve of activities not posted or previously approved.
+Given the due date, the Required Service and Required Learning Activities will be not accepted late.